lazerwalker/machine-learning-rps/README.md

 TODO: We need them to replace the basic config with their own settings without wiping out our custom build step — is that a thing?
 Maybe I need to replace my Actions step with a npm script?

 3. [Create an Azure Speech Service resource key](https://docs.microsoft.com/azure/cognitive-services/speech-service/get-started?WT.mc_id=rpsweb-github-davidsmi) called `rpskey` in the East US region.
 (You can choose a different region if you wish, but these instructions assume `eastus`.)
 Feel free to choose the "Free F0" tier unless you expect your website to get lots of usage.
-(Note that neural text-to-speech is not available in every region.)
+(Note that neural text-to-speech is [available in limited regions](https://docs.microsoft.com/azure/cognitive-services/speech-service/regions?WT.mc_id=rpsweb-github-davidsmi#standard-and-neural-voices).)

 4. Add two GitHub Secret keys to your repository (Settings -> Secrets).
 One should be called `COGNITIVE_SERVICES_SUBSCRIPTION_KEY`, and contain "Key 1" from your Azure Cognitive Services subscription keys (viewable in the Azure Portal once you've set up Cognitive Services).
 The other should be `COGNITIVE_SERVICES_REGION`, and should be set to `eastus` unless you created the key in another region.